dotnet-websharper/docs/WS4UpdateGuide.md

 For example the `None` value is now translated to `null`.
 * Delegates are now having proper proxies, `Combine`, `Remove`, `Target` and `GetInvocationList` are usable on client-side.
 Previously delegates were a shortcut to create multiple-argument JavaScript functions (already deprecated in WebSharper 3 but not removed).

+Constructing a default value for example `Unchecked.defaultof` now always uses compile-time type information.
+This can be problematic if the type is a generic parameter.
+For example using `match dict.TryGetValue x with ...` can throw an error if dict has a generic value type, as the F# compiler is implicitly creating a default value to pass to the out parameter of `TryGetValue`.
+You can get around it by wrapping the expression in the new helper `DefaultToUndefined` which allows translating default values inside to just `undefined`:
+`match DefaultToUndefined(dict.TryGetValue x) with ...`

+By default, classes (including F# records and unions) with no methods translated to JS instance methods and having no base class are now translated not to have a prototype.
+JSON serializer was fixed to handle this.
+This is a performance optimization, but disallows type checks or inheriting from a class like this.
+So a new attribute `Prototype` was added to opt-in for generating a prototype for the type in the translation.
+Extra
+features: `Prototype(false)` forces the type to have no prototype, converting instance methods to static in translation.

+Previously, having `[<Inline "myLibrary.doSomething()">]` and `[<Inline "$global.myLibrary.doSomething()">]` was working equivalently.
+Now access to global scope without the `$global` object is assumed to be initialized before the current script starts running (WebSharper itself takes care of this, if you use the `Require` attribute) and will not change, so it is safe to shorten.
+Whenever you want the exact call on the current global scope (window object), be sure to use `$global`.

+Classes have now automatic reference equality.
+If you have relied on classes having automatic structural equality in the WebSharper translation, this is now incorrect.
+Implement an override for `Equals` to fix it.

+Create an empty JavaScript plain object with `new JSObject()` / `New []`.
+Previously this was equivalent to `new object()` / `obj()`, but now the latter translates to an instance of `WebSharper.Obj` which defines its own `Equals` and `GetHashCode` methods.

+Default hash value of classes are now always -1.
+This should not be breaking, but if you use a class as keys or rely on hashing in any other way, be sure to override `GetHashCode` on your class for performance.

+`System.Decimal` support has been removed from WebSharper main libraries.
+It is now a part of `WebSharper.MathJS` and has correct precision.

 ### WebSharper Extension changes